oreillymedia/Using_SVG/README.md

 Links to the live versions of each SVG and HTML file are available from the companion website: https://oreillymedia.github.io/Using_SVG/

-If you want to jump straight to the live version of a particular file, add the folder & file name (from the repor or from the end of the GitHub preview URL) to that website URL.
+If you want to jump straight to the live version of a particular file, add the folder & file name (from the repo or from the end of the GitHub preview URL) to that website URL.
 In other words:

 - The file (from above) with the repo path: _ch05-shapes-files/basic-line.svg_
 - Can be viewed live at https://oreillymedia.github.io/Using_SVG/ch05-shapes-files/basic-line.svg